lynnlangit/learning-alibaba-cloud/2_compute/1a_ecs_lab.md

 To create an instance
 `aliyun ecs CreateInstance [instance_name] --zone=[zone]`

-To desribe your instance
+To desribe your instances
-`aliyun ecs DescribeInstances --output cols=InstanceId,InstanceName`
+`aliyun ecs DescribeInstances`

 -----